Fried Shark Recipe with Tasty Caribbean Flavors

 Before battering the fish, I added a teaspoon of lime juice (although the fish vendor said not to).
 The juice didn’t affect the meat since I added it right before frying.

-Step 4: While battering the fish, place a saucepan on medium heat.
+Coat the shark pieces with flour.
+You can add paprika, garlic powder and other seasonings to the flour if you like.
+While battering the fish, place a saucepan on medium heat.
 Fill it with enough oil for frying the pieces.
 Leave to heat up.

 For larger pieces and fillets, serve the fried shark with fry bake, lettuce, tomatoes, and pineapple chow.
 Chadon beni sauce, garlic sauce and mango chutney are great condiments that go so well with bake and shark.